 A digitally sophisticated Australian economy is indeed not only highly desirable but it is now essential to ensure our nation’s future on all levels.
 An under-digitised Australia will become a sitting duck on the competitive world stage in the coming years.

 Although Scott Morrison highlighted that we need to have a “digital economy,” his definition (or understanding) of what a digital economy entails is very limited.
 For the Prime Minister, a digital economy is simply establishing a network of online trading stores for consumers to purchase goods.
-There is merit to this, but it is only a very very small part of digitising a nation’s economy.
-Additionally, if our nation’s leadership touts online stores as being digitally progressive in 2021, then our problems are way deeper than we think.
+There is merit to this, but if online stores are still being touted as progressive digitisation in 2020 by our political leadership, then our problems are deeper than we think.

 What We Need to Do to Get There